 - To create an all-day event, click the day's date at the top of the hourly column:

-Drag your mouse along the dates you want to include if your event takes place over several days.
+Drag your mouse along the days you want to include if your event takes place over several days.

 - Fill in the relevant information:

 - Calendar: you can choose either a personal calendar or one you have been given writing permission on

 Only the calendars displayed in the current view are shown

 Short events - with start and end dates and times - are by default set as "Busy".

 All-day events are by default set as "Available".

 The "Modify details" link takes you to the detailed event creation window.